 Wool was the mainstay of the town’s economy from the Middle Ages until the 18th century when it declined.
 Kendal’s motto is ‘Pannus mihi panis’, which means ‘Cloth is my bread’.
 (Bread was the staple diet of ordinary people).

 The town was known for its green cloth, which was called Kendal green.
-Its mentioned by Shakespeare in his play Henry IV part I, ‘three misbegotten knaves in Kendal green’.
+It was mentioned by Shakespeare in his play Henry IV Part I, ‘three misbegotten knaves in Kendal Green’.